BretFisher/kubernetes-mastery/slides/k8s/configuration.md

 ---

-## The downward API
+## The Downward API

 - In the previous example, environment variables have fixed values

-- We can also use a mechanism called the *downward API*
+- We can also use a mechanism called the *Downward API*

-- The downward API allows exposing pod or container information
+- The Downward API allows exposing pod or container information

   - either through special files (we won't show that for now)